A DISCUSSION OF BREWER'S ETCHINGS

 Early on in Brewer's career, the Fine Arts Journal noted that his etchings were distinguished "not only as picturesque subjects picturesquely handled, but also for the almost amazing accuracy of architectural detail."
 The magazine went on to say that the artist "makes a picture of what in less skillful hands might degenerate into a mere architectural drawing."
 (Brewer must have liked this comment because it was reused in a later sales booklet.)
 An ad for Closson's art gallery in the March 21, 1915, edition of the Cincinnati Enquirer labeled him "the master of them all."

 Brewer almost always included active figures as part of his architectural scenes—choristers, tourists, workmen, carters—adding a note of humanness to what would otherwise be a sterile, if often dramatic, impression.
-The personalities of these figures, however, never call attention to themselves and away from the setting of architectural or cultural beauty they inhabit.
+The personalities of these figures, however, never call attention to themselves and away from the settings of architectural or cultural beauty they inhabit.

 It is difficult to date the etchings produced in the Acton studio that were not published by Alfred Bell & Co.
 One clue might be that Brewer, on his datable etchings, began incorporating the title into the plate in 1926.
 While not conclusive, this fact would be a good place to start in grouping the etchings into earlier and later periods.
 Most of the etchings believed to be from this later period were under 50 square inches in area.
 A 1925 sales booklet that seems to have been published by Brewer for the American market helps in this sorting by date.